-Health benefits are known for the first two quarters in FY 2019/20.
+Health benefits are known for the first two quarters in FY 2020/21.
 The budget assumes a 7% increase in employer costs for the last two quarters.
-Because the rates in the first two quarters were lower than previously estimated, the overall budget for insurance premiums decreased 0.4% compared to last fiscal year.
+The impact as a result of the pandemic to future healthcare costs are unknown at this time.
+We will be monitoring this closely and will make adjustments where necessary as more information becomes available.
+The overall budget for insurance premiums decreased 2.3% compared to last fiscal year as a result of not filling the two vacant positions.

 Retirement benefits are budgeted based on a percentage of budgeted salary.
 That percentage is determined by CalPERS based on actuarial assumptions regarding retirement rates and investment earnings.
-Prior to the new MOUs, NapaSan paid both the employer and employee contribution for retirement benefits.
-Under the current MOUs, the employees will pick up 6.75% of the employee contribution for FY 2019/20.
-The minimum retirement cost contribution to CalPERS increased by less than 1%.
-The budgeted amount is 6.6% higher than prior year and includes an additional \$135,000 payment toward this liability.
+In the past, NapaSan paid both the employer and employee contribution for retirement benefits.
+Under the last MOUs, the employees picked up 6.75% of the employee contribution for FY 2019/20.
+With negotiations still in progress, for budgeting purposes, the employee's pick-up is increased to 7.25%.
+No changes will be made and the FY 2019/20 employee pick-up will remain in effect until an agreement is reached.
+The minimum retirement cost contribution to CalPERS decreased by 24.12%.
+NapaSan had a "side fund" for increased benefits provided to its employees twenty years ago.
+The final payment was made in FY 2019/20, which caused a decrease in the minimum contribution.
+NapaSan's financial policy encourages the use of freed up budgetary capacity to use towards additional CalPERS payments.
+However, due to the uncertainty of future PERS and healthcare costs, there will be no additional PERS payments.
+The budgeted amount is 27.8% lower than prior year.